google/clspv/docs/OpenCLCOnVulkan.md

 TODO(dneto): Give an example using images.

+#### Module scope constants

+By default, each module-scope variable in `__constant` address space is mapped to a SPIR-V variable in Private address space, with an intializer.
+This works only for simple scenarios, where:

+- The variable is small, so it's reasonable to fit in a single invocations private registers, and
+- The variable is only read, and in particular its address is not taken.

+In more general cases, use compiler option `-module-constants-in-storage-buffer`.
+In this case:

+- All module-scope constants are collected into a single SPIR-V storage buffer variable in its own descriptor set.
+- The intialization data are written to the descriptor map, and the host program must fill the buffer with that data before the kernel executes.

+The descriptor map will contain a line starting with

+Consider this example kernel `a.cl`:

+    typedef struct {
+      char c;
+      uint a;
+      float f;
+    } Foo;
+    __constant Foo ppp[3] = {{'a', 0x1234abcd, 1.0}, {'b', 0xffffffff, 1.5}, {0}};

+    kernel void foo(global uint* A, uint i) { *A = ppp[i].a; }

+Compiling as follows:

+    clspv a.cl -descriptormap=map -module-constants-in-storage-buffer

+Produces the following in file `map`:

+    constant,descriptorSet,0,binding,0,bytes,61000000cdab34120000803f62000000ffffffff0000c03f000000000000000000000000
+    kernel,foo,arg,A,argOrdinal,0,descriptorSet,1,binding,0,offset,0,argKind,buffer
+    kernel,foo,arg,i,argOrdinal,1,descriptorSet,1,binding,1,offset,0,argKind,pod

+The initialization data are in the line starting with `constant`, and its fields are:

+- `constant` to indicate constant initialization data
+- `descriptorSet`
+- the DescriptorSet value
+- `binding`
+- the Binding value
+- `kind`
+- `buffer` to indicate the use of a storage buffer
+- `hexbytes` to indicate the next field is the data, as a sequence of bytes in hexadecimal
+- a sequence of bytes expressed in hexadecimal notation, presented in order from lowest address to highest address.

+Take a closer look at the hexadecimal bytes in the example.
+They are:

+- `61`: ASCII character 'a'
+- `000000`: zero padding to satisfy alignment for the float value
+- `cdab3412`: the value 0x1234abcd` in little-endian format
+- `0000803f`: the float value 1.0
+- `62`: ASCII character 'b'
+- `000000`: zero padding to satisfy alignment for the float value
+- `ffffffff`: the value 0xffffffff`
+- `0000c03f`: the float value 1.5
+- `000000000000000000000000`: 12 zero bytes representing the zero-initialized third Foo value.

 ### Attributes

 The following attributes are ignored in the OpenCL C source, and thus have